lelouchB/react-twilio-sms-serverless/README.md

 # Use Serverless Functions to Send an SMS with React, Twilio Programmable SMS, and Vercel
 ![UI](https://i.imgur.com/cP85djM.png)

-To see how to build the project yourself, check out the blog post _TBD_.
+To see how to build the project yourself, check out the [blog post](https://www.twilio.com/blog/use-serverless-functions-send-sms-react-vercel-twilio).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).